Indus Valley Civilization - Points to Remember for UPSC Civil Services Exam

-Indus Valley Civilization marks the beginning of the history of India.
-It flourished around 2500 years ago in the western part of Asia which comes in contemporary Pakistan and Western India.
-In this article, we will discuss important points of Indus Valley Civilization for the Civil Services Examination.
+The Indus Valley Civilization, also known as the Harappan Civilization, marks the beginning of the history of India.
+The civilization is dated between c.
+2600 and 1900 BCE.
+It flourished in the western part of Asia, which comes under present-day Pakistan and Western India.
+Read on to know important points regarding Indus Valley Civilization for the Civil Services Examination.

 Important Sites of Indus Valley CIvilization